DanielTakeshi/rl_algorithms/es/README.md

 ```

 Yowza!
 It works!
 Here's the figure log, followed by the rewards and standard
 deviations.
 They all reach the maximum score of 1000.
+I stopped seed 3 after 800
+iterations, so **if I need to use expert trajectories, use seed 2** because that
+one ran for the full 1000 iterations.
+The seed 2 trial took about 8 and 1/3
+hours.

 The plots named "Final"-something contain statistics related to the 10
 rollouts the agent made each iteration, *after* it made the evolution strategies